EverestWorks/.github/profile/README.md

 - EverTerm
 - vTerm
-- EverTerm Official Mods Database
+- EverTerm & vTerm Official Mods Database

 Please direct your queries to the Discord server provided above for support inquiries or membership applications.